-"Then the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature."
-(Genesis 2:7)
+"And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul."
+Genesis 2:7

 Chapter 2 of Genesis describes specifically how God made the first man, Adam, from the dust, and how God later made the first woman, Eve, from Adam's side.
 Eve was made to live with Adam as his companion and to help him rule over everything in the earth.